Skip to main content

 • Lossless Encoding: When the original encoding is explicitly provided, Connxio attempts to convert the file without any loss of data or characters during the encoding process.

-• Character Set Limitations: While UTF-8 is a versatile and widely supported encoding format, it's important to note that certain character sets, or non-Unicode characters, may not be fully preserved during the conversion process.
-Users should verify compatibility for specific character sets.
+• Character Set Limitations: UTF-8 is widely supported, but some character sets or non-Unicode characters may not be fully preserved during conversion.
+Verify compatibility for any special character sets.
 A complete list of the characters included in UTF-8 can be found here.

-• Outbound Encoding Considerations: Users should carefully define the expected outbound encoding based on the requirements of the receiving system to ensure seamless data transfer and proper interpretation of the characters.
+• Outbound Encoding Considerations: Set the outbound encoding based on the requirements of the receiving system to ensure the content is interpreted correctly.

 Binary File Flag